hanhanwu/Hanhan_Data_Science_Practice/AI_Experiments/ReadMe.md

 * Adam Optimizer: https://github.com/hanhanwu/Hanhan_Data_Science_Practice/blob/master/AI_Experiments/Adam_optimizer.pdf
   * Don't quite understand, but I really admire those PhDs who design and compare algorithms...

+* [RAdam][19]
+  * It suggests that the convergence issue we face in deep learning techniques is due to the undesirably big variance of the adaptive learning rate in the early stages of model training.
+  * RAdam is a new variant of Adam, that rectifies the variance of the adaptive learning rate.
+This release brings a solid improvement over the vanilla Adam optimizer which does suffer from the issue of variance.

 * Practical Recommendations for Gradient-Based Training
   * https://github.com/hanhanwu/readings/blob/master/Practical%20Recommendations%20for%20Gradient-Based%20Training.pdf
   * Detailed suggestions in almost all the process in Gradient-Based training, very practical